Looking for a gorgeous destination to visit with incredible scenery at every turn?

 As you tour the inside of the Castle, you will notice that no expense was spared down to every last detail and the castle even had an indoor pool!

-The extra flights of stairs are totally worth it so that you can see the stain glass ceiling from below and above.
+The extra flights of stairs are totally worth it so that you can see the stained glass ceiling from below and above.

 The structure is still impressive today and definitely worth exploring all of the areas open to the public!